rustyio/sync/README.markdown

 Beyond specifying modules one by one, identified by atoms, you can also specify them in bulk, identified by regular expressions, but with a slower sync.

+Even further, you may wish to prevent the scanner from searching for files in entire directory structures that could bog down the scanner.
+For this, you can modify the `excluded_paths` configuration parameter.

 ## Moving Application Location

 Previously, if an entire application (like a reltool-generated release) was moved from one location to another, sync would fail to recompile files that were changed until all the beams were remade.
 While this is typically as simple as typing `rebar compile`, it was still a hassle.

 The solution to this was to enable the ability for sync to "heal" the paths